trek10inc/cloudformation-toolbox/README.md

 ## No guarantees on anything

 Seriously, use these at your own risk.
-They are not gaurunteed to work, keep working, or anything.
+They are not guaranteed to work, keep working, or anything.
 We build these as side projects, or specifically to meet the needs of one specific clients.

 ## Usage